krismaedb/KMCloud-Wireless-RFP.md/KMCloud-Wireless-RFP.md

 and can be provided to shortlisted vendors upon request.
 These diagrams include workspace layouts, MDF/IDF locations, and recommended AP mounting areas.

-**Floor plans are available upon request for vendors conducting site surveys.**
+**Floor plans will be provided to shortlisted vendors during the site survey phase.
+Contact Kristine for early access with signed NDA.**

 To request floor plans:
 - Email kristine.bagsican@kmcloud.com with subject "Floor Plan Request - [Vendor Name]"